-1. LET TER TO SHAREHOLDERS 5
+1. LE' TTER TO SHAREHOLDERS 4

-(1) 2022 Business Report 5
+(1) 2023 BUSINESS REPORT 4

-(2) STATUS OF RESERCH & DEVELOPMENT
+(2) STATUS OF RESEARCH & DEVELOPMENT

-(3) THE IMPLEMENTATION AND THE RESULT OF MANAGEMENT GUIDELINES 7
+(3) THE IMPLEMENTATION AND THE RESULT OF MANAGEMENT GUIDELINES 6

-2. .
-CON MPANY PROFILE 9
+2. CO MPANY PROFILE 9

-(1) Date of Establishment: 9
+(1) DATE OF ESTABLISHMENT:

-(2) COMPANY HISTORY 9
+(2) COMPANY HISTORY

-3. COF RPORATE GOVERNANCE .
-11
+3. CO RPORATE GOVERNANCE 11

-(1) ORGANIZATION
+(1) Organization 11

-(2) DIRECTORS AND MANAGEMENT TEAM: .13
+(2) DIRECTORS AND MANAGEMENT TEAM:

-(3) REMUNERATION PAID DURING THE MOST RECENT FISCAL YEAR (2021) TO DIRECTORS
+(3) REMUNERATION PAID DURING THE MOST RECENT FISCAL YEAR (2023) TO DIRECTORS S

-ENDENT DIRECTOR), THE GENERAL MANAGER, AND ASSISTANT GENERAL MANAGERS
+(INDE PENDENT ${f D}$ IRECTOR), THE GENERAL MANAGER, AND ASSISTANT GENERAL MANAGERS .
+20

 (4) IMPLEMENTATION OF CORPORATE GOVERNANCE

-(5) INFORMATION ON CPA PROFESSIONAL FEES: .65
+(5) INFORMATION ON CPA PROFESSIONAL FEES: 66

 (6) INFORMATION ON REPLACEMENT OF CERTIFIED PUBLIC ACCOUNTANT: THE COMPANY

-CHANGED THE ACCOUNTING FIRM. .65
+T CHANGED THE ACCOUNTING FIRM.
+66

 (7) THE COMPANY'S CHAIRMAN, GENERAL MANAGER, OR ANY MANAGERIAL OFFICER IN

-E OF FINANCE OR ACCOUNTING MATTERS WHO HAS IN THE MOST RECENT YEAR HELD A
+GE OF FINANCE OR ACCOUNTING MATTERS WHO HAS IN THE MOST RECENT YEAR HELD A

 ON AT THE ACCOUNTING FIRM OF ITS CERTIFIED PUBLIC ACCOUNTANT OR AT AN AFFILIATE

-PRISE OF SUCH ACCOUNTING FIRM: NONE. .66
+PRISE OF SUCH ACCOUNTING FIRM 66

 (8) THE TRANSFER OF EQUITY INTERESTS AND PLEDGE OF OR CHANGE IN EQUITY INTERESTS

-DURING G THE MOST RECENT FISCAL YEAR OR DURING THE CURRENT FISCAL YEAR UP TO THE DATE O ЭF
+G THE MOST RECENT FISCAL YEAR OR DURING THE CURRENT FISCAL YEAR UP TO THE DATE OF

 CATION OF THE ANNUAL REPORT BY A DIRECTOR, SUPERVISOR, MANAGERIAL OFFICER, OR

-HOLDER WITH A STAKE OF MORE THAN $10\mathrm{PERCENT}$ DURING THE MOST RECENT FISCAL YEAR

-RING THE CURRENT FISCAL YEAR UP TO THE DATE OF PUBLICATION OF THE ANNUAL REPORT.
+SHOLDER WITH A STAKE OF MORE THAN $10$ PERCENT DURING THE MOST RECENT FISCAL YEARING THE CURRENT FISCAL YEAR UP TO THE DATE OF PUBLICATION OF THE ANNUAL REPORT

-(9) TOP 10 SHAREHOLDERS RELATION. .68
+(9) TOP 10 SHAREHOLDERS RELATION

-(10) THE TOTAL NUMBER OF SHARES AND TOTAL EQUITY STAKE HELD IN ANY SINGLE ENTERPRI SE
+(10)

-COMPANY, ITS DIRECTORS AND SUPERVISORS, MANAGERIAL OFFICERS, AND ANY COMPANII
+' / E COMPANY, ITS DIRECTORS AND SUPERVISORS, MANAGERIAL OFFICERS, AND ANY COMPAN

-CONTR OLLED EITHER DIRECTLY OR INDIRECTLY BY THE COMPANY: .69
+ROLLED EITHER DIRECTLY OR INDIRECTLY BY THE COMPANY:

-4. CAF PITAL OVERVIEW .70
+4. CA PITAL OVERVIEW 71

-(1) CAPITAL AND SHAREHOLDING .70
+(1) CAPITAL AND SHAREHOLDING 71

-(1) OUTSTANDING CORPORATE BONDS: .77
+(1) OUTSTANDING CORPORATE BONDS: 79

-(2) INFORMATION OF CONVERTIBLE BONDS: .78
+(2) INFORMATION OF CONVERTIBLE BONDS: 80

-(3) ISSUANCE OF PREFERRED SHARES: .78
+(3) ISSUANCE OF PREFERRED SHARES: 80

-(4) ISSUANCE OF GLOBAL DEPOSITORY RECEIPTS (GDR): .78
+(4) ISSUANCE OF GLOBAL DEPOSITORY RECEIPTS (GDR):

-(5) ISSUANCE OF EMPLOYEE STOCK WARRANTS: .78
+(5) ISSUANCE OF EMPLOYEE STOCK WARRANTS:

-(6) EMPLOYEE RESTRICTED STOCK AWARDS: .78
+(6) EMPLOYEE RESTRICTED STOCK AWARDS: 80

-(7) STATUS OF NEW SHARES ISSUANCE IN CONNECTION WITH MERGERS AND ACQUISITIONS: .78
+(7 ) STATUS OF NEW SHARES ISSUANCE IN CONNECTION WITH MERGERS AND

+- ISITIONS:

-(8) FINANCING PLANS AND IMPLEMENTATION:
+(8) FINANCING PLANS AND IMPLEMENTATION: 80

-5. CON MPANY OVERVIEW .79
+5. CO MPANY OVERVIEW 81

-(1) BUSINESS ACTIVITIES .79
+(1) BUSINESS ACTIVITIES 81

-(2) Market, Production, and Sales
+(2) MARKET, PRODUCTION, AND SALES

 (3) HUMAN RESOURCES

-(4) DISBURSEMENTS FOR ENVIRONMENTAL PROTECTION
+(4) DISBURSEMENTS FOR ENVIRONMENTAL PROTECTION 98

-(5) LABOR RELATIONS

-\- /